 4. Apply Styptic powder.

-There are commercially available powders that you can apply to hasten clotting in a quicked nail.
+There are commercially available powders on Amazon that you can apply to hasten clotting in a quicked nail.
 There are many brands to choose from.
 The most important point is that these powders burn when they are applied so be aware that your dog will learn the wrong thing from this as well.

 Tip: If you do not have styptic powder on hand, apply corn starch instead.
 If you are really in a pinch, flour or baking soda may also do the trick.